MBaldessari77/blog/_posts/2017-03-14-a-contract-is-a-contract.md

 }
 ```

-> Is __better__ to  __deterministically__ call Dispose() on Entity Framework context object?
+> Is then __better__ to  __deterministically__ call Dispose() on Entity Framework context object?
 [YES](http://stackoverflow.com/questions/21875816/is-disposing-of-entity-framework-context-object-required)

 ### Aggregating example

-In some cases when we must to implemente a specific pattern (for example [Unit Of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html)), whe need to [aggregating](https://en.wikipedia.org/wiki/Class_diagram#Aggregation) a disposable object: one best way to do it is to implement IDisposable and then call Dispose on wrapped Disposable object.
+In some cases when we must to implemente a specific pattern (for example [Unit Of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html)), we need to [aggregating](https://en.wikipedia.org/wiki/Class_diagram#Aggregation) a disposable object: one best way to do it is to implement IDisposable and then call Dispose() on wrapped Disposable object.

 ```csharp
 public class UnitOfWork : IDisposable